pujasanap/DataPatchScript/README.md

 Note : POM.xml will execute the whole script
 3. after execute the script it will return the result in pass or failed the script.

+Flow of the script will work like below :

+1. login with user crendetials
+2. scan soure code and binary code projects
+3. comparing the scan results